Reopening and Looking After Your Church Buildings

-Whilst the majority of Church of Scotland buildings are currently closed for worship, at various times during the pandemic they have been open for services and used to celebrate life events.
-They are also used to support our local communities, including most recently operating as temporary vaccination centres.
-Many congregations were able to reopen their buildings following the initial lockdown in March 2020.
-However, since then stricter lockdown rules have been re-instigated and they have had to close again, whilst some churches have taken the difficult decision to remain closed throughout the period.
+Church of Scotland buildings across the country are reopening as communities emerge from lockdown.
+At various times during the pandemic they have been open for services and used to celebrate life events.
+They have also been used to support our local communities, including most recently operating as temporary vaccination centres.
+Many congregations were able to reopen their buildings following the initial and subsequent lockdowns.
+However, some churches have taken the difficult decision to remain closed throughout the period.

 This guidance refers to the key issues relating to the reopening of church buildings when that becomes possible, and how to ensure the health, safety and welfare of those who work in, volunteer or visit your church buildings.

 If congregations are unable to reopen their church buildings, then it is important that they take reasonable steps to ensure that the church buildings they are responsible for are maintained in a suitable and safe condition.
 This is a requirement of your insurance cover and congregations will have to demonstrate that reasonable care and attention has been taken to look after their church buildings.
 Please read the section "Looking after your church buildings" carefully, and if you have any questions please contact Church or Scotland Insurance Service by email (firstname.lastname@example.org).

 Looking after your church buildings